jvcleave/ofxImGui/Developpers.md

 There are plenty of ImGui widgets.
 Use `example-demo` to discover them, together with the demo source code to check how to use them in your project.
 There's also a useful [interactive demo](https://pthom.github.io/imgui_manual_online/) that runs in your browser.

 ### ImGui Plugins
 ImGui has a huge community and is growing fast.
 There are a lot of plugins available (gui widgets).
-You can easily add some to your project, they should normally load into ofxDearImGui.
+You can easily add some to your project, they should normally load into ofxImGui.
 See `example-advanced` and `example-imguizmo`.

-### ofxDearImGui compilation flags
+### ofxImGui compilation flags
-- `#define OFXIMGUI_DEBUG` : Set to print some information on how ofxDearImGui runs.
+- `#define OFXIMGUI_DEBUG` : Set to print some information on how ofxImGui runs.
 Also gives some hints if you're implementing it wrong.

 ## Updating ImGui
 DearImGui has a fast update scheme and changes frequently. ofxImGui rather tries to follow the slower openFrameworks update scheme.